-The SMART Advisory Committee is a powerful mix of organizations and individuals uniquely positioned to participate in a robust and thriving health information economy.
-The Committee will guide SMART toward transformation of health care with strategic advice, resources, and modeling of SMART adoption and deployment within their own organizations and efforts.
+The SMART Advisory Committee, established in 2014, is a powerful mix of organizations and individuals uniquely positioned to participate in a robust and thriving health information economy.
+The organizations guide SMART toward transformation of health care with strategic advice, resources, and modeling of SMART adoption and deployment within their own organizations and efforts.

 Chair, SMART Advisory Committee